SALE

 The Borough of Mount Pocono recognizes a short-term rental as all rentals (Airbnb and otherwise) that are for stays less than 30 consecutive days.

-Each individual short-term rental unit requires its own license and licenses are only issued in the name of the owner.
+Each individual short-term rental unit license requires its license and licenses are only issued in the name of the owner.
 Licenses must be renewed annually.

 Airbnb short-term rentals are only allowed in areas designated as permitted by Chapter 215 (zoning codes).
 Each dwelling unit must be situated in a lot of a minimum area of 0.50 acres.

-The Borough of Mount Pocono limits the number of overnight occupants allowed in each Airbnb rental to two people per bedroom plus two people (i.e. a two-bedroom short-term rental unit can have six people staying overnight).
-Bedrooms can’t be less than 70 sq ft in area or less than seven feet in any plan dimension and if they hold more than one person, must be at least 100 sq ft.
+The Borough of Mount Pocono imposes strict regulations on the number of overnight occupants allowed in each Airbnb short-term rental property.
+The limit is two people per bedroom, plus two additional guests (e.g., a two-bedroom rental property can accommodate a maximum of six people overnight).
+To meet zoning and safety requirements, bedrooms must be no less than 70 square feet in area or seven feet in any dimension.
+For a private room that holds more than one person, the space must measure at least 100 square feet.

 Philadelphia